xdmushui/partner-center-sdk/develop/referral.md

 ---
 title: Referral
-description: Resources that represents a sales lead direct from a customer or Microsoft.
+description: Resources that represents a sales lead direct from a customer, Microsoft or another partner.
 ms.date: 10/01/2018
 ms.localizationpriority: medium
 ---